<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3749210&amp;fmt=gif">

 • Increased property value

-What Are Distributed Antenna Systems and Their Role in In-Building Wireless Solutions?
+What Are Distributed Antenna Systems and Their Role in In-Building Wireless Systems?

 Distributed antenna systems work the same way as a WiFi router does.
 If you have one wireless router in your home, then WiFi-enabled devices located closest to the device are likely to get the strongest signal and best connectivity.
 But there could still be “dead spots” in your home where the signal is weak and some areas where you can’t get a signal at all.
 To resolve this, you can either move your wireless devices closer to the router (which isn’t always convenient) or install additional routers in your home to extend a strong WiFi signal throughout.